maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 BASIC programs are generally organized over multiple **lines**, each of which contains one or more statements.
 A line starts with a **line number**, which acts as a label so other parts of the program can refer to it.
 This was also used as a way for various editing tools to allow the user to indicate which lines they wish to edit.
 After the line number, there is a statement keyword and then any expressions that keyword may use, forming a complete statement.

 Some dialects allow more than one statement on a line, sometimes known as **compound statements**.
 In most dialects, the statements are separated by colons, `:`.
-DEC EduSystem dialects mostly used backslashes, `\`, DEC's BASIC-PLUS uses the ampersand, `&`, and MAI Basic Four and Wang BASIC use semicolons, `;`.
+DEC EduSystem dialects mostly used backslashes, `\`, DEC's BASIC-PLUS and Data General BASIC uses the ampersand, `&`, and MAI Basic Four and Wang BASIC use semicolons, `;`.

 Execution normally starts with the first statement on the lowest-numbered line in the program, and then continues statement by statement until it reaches the end of the program.
-Some statements can change this normally linear progression, these are known as **branches**, although sometimes they are referred to as **control flow** or **transfer of control** statements.
+Some statements can change this normally linear progression.
+These are known as **branches**, although sometimes they are referred to as **control flow** or **transfer of control** statements.
 In BASIC, branches are performed by providing a line number for the program to move to.

 BASIC was written in an era when editing was carried out on typewriters and had a fixed-width line, often 132 characters, but sometimes 80 or 72, or rarely, even less.
 Years later, microcomputers emerged that limited lines to roughly 40 characters.
 To address the need to allow larger statements to be typed in, most dialects have the concept of a **logical line** versus a **physical line**.
-A physical line is a single line of text produced by the device the user is typing on, while a logical line can span multiple physical lines up to some pre-set limit.
+A physical line is a single line of text produced by the device the user is typing on, like a computer terminal or printer, while a logical line can span multiple physical lines up to some pre-set limit.
 Logical lines also allow the code to operate properly while moving between machines with different physical line lengths, only the display of the line will change.

 <!-- TOC --><a name="syntax-example"></a>
 ### Syntax example